-Lash techs use adhesives made of cyanoacrylate-derivatives only because it’s designed to adhere to human tissues and hair besides other things.
+The key takeaway here is that lash techs use adhesives made of cyanoacrylate derivatives only because it’s designed to adhere to human tissues and hair.

 Cyanoacrylate is a mix of thickening (cyanide) and hardening (acrylic resin) agents.
 There are several types of cyanoacrylates but ethyl, butyl, and alkoxy are the most common additives to lash adhesives.

 Each variety differs by its drying time, curing time, consistency, humidity levels, etcetera, and different eyelash extension types may demand different adhesives.